mewc/mewc/README.md

 I've built & been across all disciplines Product, Data Eng/Sci/Viz, MLops, Cloud Architecture, SRE / devops / o11y, Growth Engineering, Product Developmentand and in between.

+I'm probably doing all of this to fuel a hobby farm to feed neighbours 🐄

 Melbourne, Australia 🇦🇺